OpenAI’s massive GPT-3 model is impressive, but size isn’t everything

 Last week, OpenAI published a paper detailing GPT-3, a machine learning model that achieves strong results on a number of natural language benchmarks.
 At 175 billion parameters, where a parameter affects data’s prominence in an overall prediction, it’s the largest of its kind.
 And with a memory size exceeding 350GB, it’s one of the priciest, costing an estimated $12 million to train.

-A system with over 350GB of memory and $12 million in compute credits isn’t hard to swing for OpenAI, a well-capitalized company that teamed up Microsoft to develop an AI supercomputer.
+A system with over 350GB of memory and $12 million in compute credits isn’t hard to swing for OpenAI, a well-capitalized company that teamed up with Microsoft to develop an AI supercomputer.
 But it’s potentially beyond the reach of AI startups like Agolo, which in some cases lack the capital required.
 Fortunately for them, experts believe that while GPT-3 and similarly large systems are impressive with respect to their performance, they don’t move the ball forward on the research side of the equation.
 Rather, they’re prestige projects that simply demonstrate the scalability of existing techniques.

 “I think the best analogy is with some oil-rich country being able to build a very tall skyscraper,” Guy Van den Broeck, an assistant professor of computer science at UCLA, told VentureBeat via email.
 “Sure, a lot of money and engineering effort goes into building these things.
 And you do get the ‘state of the art’ in building tall buildings.
 But … there is no scientific advancement per se.
 Nobody worries about the U.S. is losing its competitiveness in building large buildings because someone else is willing to throw more money at the problem. … I’m sure academics and other companies will be happy to use these large language models in downstream tasks, but I don’t think they fundamentally change progress in AI.”